-3.7 Calibration
+3.7.
+CALIBRATION

-3.7.1 Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
+- 3.7.1.
+Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
 A copy of the calibration certificate for each piece of test equipment is required.
-The certificate shall indicate that the calibration was performed against working standards whose calibration is certified and traceable to an acceptable reference standard and certified by an ISO/IEC 17025 accredited calibration laboratory.
-The test equipment shall be clearly identified by label or sticker showing the last date of the calibration and the next due date.
-A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration laboratory should be available.

-3.7.2 When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.
+The certificate shall indicate that the calibration was performed against working standards whose calibration is certified and traceable to an acceptable reference standard and certified by an ISO/IEC 17025 accredited calibration and the next due date.
+A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration and the next due date.
+A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration laboratory should be available. - 3.7.2.
+When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.

-4 PERFORMANCE REQUIREMENTS
+4. PERFORMANCE REQUIREMENTS

-4.1 Examination
+4.1.
+EXAMINATION

-- 4.1.1 The steel pipe shall conform to the manufacturer's drawings and specifications and to certification requirements. - 4.1.2 A sample shall be examined and compared to drawings and specifications.
+- 4.1.1.
+The steel pipe shall conform to the manufacturer's drawings and specifications and to certification requirements. - 4.1.2.
+A sample shall be examined and compared to drawings and specifications.
 It shall be verified that the sample conforms to the requirements described in Section 3, General Requirements.

-4.2 Hydrostatic Strength
+4.2.
+HYDROSTATIC STRENGTH

-- 4.2.1 Pipe shall be able to withstand an internal hydrostatic pressure equal to four times the rated working pressure without cracking, rupture, or permanent distortion. - 4.2.2 Compliance shall be verified by testing a minimum of one assembly of each size and Schedule of pipe submitted for certification.
+- 4.2.1.
+Pipe shall be able to withstand an internal hydrostatic pressure equal to four times the rated working pressure without cracking, rupture, or permanent distortion. - 4.2.2.
+Compliance shall be verified by testing a minimum of one assembly of each size and Schedule of pipe submitted for certification.
 The testing shall address each size of pipe, and the corresponding allowed joining methods.
 This testing may be performed using multiple joints along the same pipe, or for individual assemblies for each joining method.
 Pipe segments between test joints shall be approximately 1 ft (0.3 m) long each.
 Pipe assemblies shall be subjected to a hydrostatic test of a minimum of 700 psi (4830 kPa), or four times the rated working pressure, whichever is greater.
 Each hydrostatic pressure test shall be conducted for a duration of five minutes.
 The test pressure for each assembly incorporating a certified fitting or coupling and length of pipe shall be four times the lowest rated working pressure of any component of the assembly.
 The certification agency and the manufacturer shall jointly agree on the fittings and couplings to be used in the test assemblies.
 Figure C-1, in Appendix C, illustrates the required test configuration for a single joint assembly.